This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 11. Spices which are turning stale in your cabinets

 Spices which are just occupying the space in your cabinets for years won’t add any flavor to your food.
-If they can’t fulfill their task of adding flavors to the food and making it delicious, should you let them occupy space in your cabinet?
+Since you are not using them, they can’t fulfill their task of adding flavors to the food.
+So, the best thing is you should throw away the spices which you have not used since years.

 12. Old Calendars